 In 1991, Danny began a 7-year stint at KBSG-FM a Seattle oldies station whose stereo treatment of ‘50s, ’60s and ‘70s hits built a sizeable audience.
 Here’s a 1992 audio track of Danny from his Friday night show at KBSG.

 Rock ‘n’ Roll Time Machine, Danny Holiday on KBSG (Running Time 4:29)

 In 1998, in the face of increasing health issues, he left commercial radio to spend more time with family.
 It would again be a temporary retirement from radio and the music that had been such big parts of his life.

 In September 2008, Holiday revived his RRTM as a weekly volunteer host on Everett’s KSER-FM.
 To no one’s surprise, his three-hour show drew a faithful audience, which contributed to a higher community profile for KSER .

 His last on-air installments of the then-famous Rock ‘n’ Roll Time Machine continued for more than two more years, the last show airing on January 15, 2011.
 Danny Holiday died on February 20, 2012, capping a radio and rock music promotion career that exceeded 40 years.
 Danny Holiday’s lively personality always attracted volumes of radio listeners and, through his promotion skills, endeared him to many of the same mainstream rock music performers he had long idolized.

-Longtime friend Red Robinson, photo at left with Danny, has called Holiday’s era — “the best of times when radio meant something — radio that celebrated personality and rock and roll music.
+Longtime friend Red Robinson has called Holiday’s era — “the best of times when radio meant something — radio that celebrated rock and roll music.
 Those were the halcyon days and Danny was a part of it.
 I miss him.”

 Click on the names below to read about these former KPUG-Bellingham deejays and Danny’s friend Canadian legend Red Robinson: